camillelamy/explainers/coop_reporting.md

 the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
-- *effective-policy*: the *value* or *report only value* of the COOP page
+- *effectivePolicy*: the *value* or *report only value* of the COOP page
-- *next-document-url*: if the navigation URL and all its redirects are same-origin with the COOP page, then the sanitized navigation URL.
+- *nextDocumentUrl*: if the navigation URL and all its redirects are same-origin with the COOP page, then the sanitized navigation URL.
 Otherwise, an empty string.
-- *initial-navigation-url*: if the COOP page is same-origin with the initiator of the navigation, the sanitized URL of the initial navigation request.
+- *initialNavigationUrl*: if the COOP page is same-origin with the initiator of the navigation, the sanitized URL of the initial navigation request.
 Otherwise, an empty string.
 - *violation*: "navigate-from-document"

 > Note that *effective-policy* can be *same-origin-plus-COEP* even though this value cannot be set through the Cross-Origin-Opener-Policy header alone.